Is It Worth It To Be a Truck Driver in 2026?

 - Work-Life Balance: Over-the-road (OTR) trucking requires extended periods away from home, which can be tough on personal relationships and mental health.

-Is It Better To Be a Company Driver, Lease Operator or Owner Operator in 2024?
+Is It Better To Be a Company Driver, Lease Operator or Owner Operator?

 I am of the mindset that the way to go in the current economy in trucking is being a company driver.